ABOUT OUR CAMPAIGN

 Yet the NYFI shares that 70% of foster kids say they'd like to attend college.

 These children have hopes and dreams that are unique to them.
 They are worthy of pursuing them, just like you are, but share many more barriers that prevent them from seeing their aspirations come to fruition.
 Imagine seeing other children your age having parents cheer them on at soccer games and dance recitals, while at your home, your parents expose you to drugs every day.
 Imagine being removed from your biological home, because your parents may have abused you physically, emotionally, and sexually, only to be moved from home to home in foster care, often experiencing the same trauma you were meant to escape.
 Imagine developing attachment difficulties because the very idea of family is so foreign to your world.
-And if you were lucky enough to even find a family, you can't help but wonder if today's the last day you can call them home.
+And if you were lucky enough to even find a family, you can't help but wonder if today's the last day you can call them home because as a foster child, getting moved around is a part of your life.

 Visit this link to learn more: